robvet/dapr-workshop/Assignment02/step-by-step.md

 ## Step 1: Start the VehicleRegistrationService with Dapr

-In assignment 1, you started all the services using `dotnet run`.
+In assignment 1, you started all the services using `dotnet run` without using Dapr.
 The services then communicated among each other using direct HTTP calls.
-To use Dapr for service communication, you'll need the Dapr CLI to start Dapr sidecars for each service.
+To evolve your application and use Dapr for service-to-service communication, you'll need the Dapr CLI to start Dapr sidecars for each service.
+The sidecars will then be responsible for cross-service communication.
 To do so, you'll need to provide values for a number of parameters:

-- The service needs a unique id which Dapr can use to find it.
+- The service needs a unique id so that Dapr can find it.
 This is called the *app-id* (or application Id).
 You specify this with the `--app-id` flag on the command-line.

-- Each service listens on a different HTTP port for requests (to prevent port collisions on localhost).
+- Each service listens for requests on a different HTTP port to prevent port collisions on localhost.
 You'll run the VehicleRegistrationService on port `6002`.
 You'll inform Dapr using the `--app-port` flag on the command-line.
 Doing so enables the Dapr sidecar to communicate with the service.

 - The service can communicate with the Dapr sidecar using  HTTP or gRPC.
-By default, Dapr listens on port `3500` and `50001`, respectively.
+By default, Dapr sidecars listen on port `3500` and `50001`, respectively.
 But to prevent confusion, you'll use different port numbers in the lab assignments.
-To prevent port collisions on the local machine when running multiple services, you have to specify a unique HTTP and gRPC port per service.
+To avoid port collisions on the local machine when running multiple services, you'll specify a unique HTTP and gRPC port per service.
 You specify this with the `--dapr-http-port` and `--dapr-grpc-port` flags on the command-line.
 Throughout the workshop, you will use the following ports:

   | Service                    | Application Port | Dapr sidecar HTTP port | Dapr sidecar gRPC port |
   | -------------------------- | ---------------- | ---------------------- | ---------------------- |